dushi27/depot/README.md

 Step 1: Go to <a href="http://bookz.herokuapp.com/api/v1/products.json">bookz.herokuapp.com/api/v1/products.json</a>

-Step 2: If you are not already longged in as an admin user, it will promt a login.
-Please ender the username "john" and password "john2014" OR if you have created a new Admin user, enter the appropriate cridentials.
+Step 2: If you are not already signed in as an admin user, it will alert a login.
+Please ender the username "john" and password "john2014" OR if you have created a new Admin user, enter the appropriate credentials.
 Note that only an Admin user can create another admin user.

 Step 3: It'll render a list of products currently saved on the catalog